 The Universidad Politécnica de Cartagena (UPCT) is a public university with long experience and tradition in engineering and economic studies.
 It places great emphasis on international cooperation and mobility, welcoming approximately 200 foreign students and lecturers.
 With over 90 R&D groups, this University aims to be not only a place for the dissemination of knowledge but also a source of scientific and technological creation.
-The Research Groups that participate in this project, have an ample experience in the fields of pig waste management, improvement of soil condition by amendment with pig slurry, efficient techniques for application of organic wastes, composting technologies of organic wastes, prevention, analysis and characterisation of nutrients in water bodies, implementation of innovative and cost-effective technologies for sustainable treatment of pig wastes, prevention of gaseous emissions from pig wastes.
+The Research Groups that participate in this project, have an ample experience in the fields of pig waste management, improvement of soil condition by amendment with pig slurry, efficient techniques for application of organic wastes, composting technologies of organic wastes, prevention, analysis and characterisation of nutrients in water bodies, implementation of gaseous emissions from pig wastes.
 These groups have participated in several European and international projects, together with public bodies and private companies.